Standards of Practice

 - Fees for consultations, assessments and/or follow-up services

 - Invoices should be sent in a timely manner consistent with the terms of the service agreement and should be clearly itemized.

 - Service agreements should be reviewed and updated periodically or as client circumstances change.
 These may include changes in fees/rates; responsible parties; or capacity of the payer or responsible party.

 - A client with an established relationship with a GCM, but who can no longer pay for services, should not be abandoned.
-If it appears that care management services are not affordable, the care manager should offer referrals to resources consistent with the client situation.
-The GCM should make every effort to ensure that the client’s needs continue to be met.
+If it appears that care management services are not affordable, the care manager should offer referrals to resources consistent with the client situation so that the client’s needs continue to be met.